cardano-foundation/cardano-connect-with-wallet/core/README.md

 ### Example Usage

-The `Wallet` class contains a static helper to simplify the dApp development.
+The `Wallet` class contains static helper functions to simplify the dApp development.
 Please take a look into the React hook [useCardano](../react/src/hooks/useCardano.ts) to see an example of how you can utilize `Wallet` in your module-based project.
 Get an idea of the usage in a static html, javascript, css context from our [html-based wallet button](../html/cardano-connect.js).

 ### The Wallet Module